mendix/docs/content/en/docs/refguide/modeling/domain-model/oql/oql-clauses.md

 Please note that if you use a subquery as an expression in `FROM`, then such subquery should always return  a single column, and the number of rows should be at most one.
 If the subquery returns more than one row or a number of columns different than one, that will lead to an exception during runtime.
 {{% /alert %}}

-### `FROM` clause
+### `FROM` Clause

-The `FROM` clause specifies the entities or other source from which the data must be retrieved.
+The `FROM` clause specifies the entities or other source or sources from which the data must be retrieved.

 This clause starts with the `FROM` keyword, followed by an entity name.
-To select data from other entities, add these entities via the `JOIN` keywords.
-This syntax is a little more strict than the official `SQL FROM` clause syntax.
+To select data from additional entities, add these entities via the `JOIN` keyword.
+In OQL, this syntax is a little more strict than that of the SQL `FROM` clause.

 #### Syntax